vlkale/slack-trace/README.md

 # Acknowledgements:

 This library is developed building upon the slack prediction techniques and code of LIBRA.
 See http://github.com/tgamblin/libra for more information.
 Its license file is LIBRA_LICENSE in this repository.
+The license for LIBRA's code file wrap.py, which is relevant to this library, is at the top of a version of the code file wrap.py, which is copied to this folder ./wrap/ of this directory.

 ---